Systematic Phonics Programme.

 Children us this phonic knowledge when they are reading and writing.
 This approach has been shown to provide a quick and efficient way for most young children to learn to read words on the page, fluently and accurately.
 We want children to develop this skill so that it becomes automatic.
 This also greatly helps them with their spelling.

-At Holy Family we use a systematic phonic programme called 'Letters and Sounds' (https://www.gov.uk/government/publications/letters-and-sounds).
-Letters and Sounds is divided into six phases, with each phases building on the skills and knowledge of previous learning.
+At Holy Family we use our own systematic phonic programme which is a combination of 'Letters and Sounds' and Read Write Inc. We teach in the order of Letters and Sounds which is divided into six phases, each phase building on the skills and knowledge of previous learning.
 There are no big leaps in learning.
-Children have also taught to read and spell 'tricky words', which are words with spellings that are unusual or that children have not yet been taught.
+Children are also taught to read and spell 'tricky words', which are words with spellings that are unusual or that children have not yet been taught.
 We use the Ruth Miskin Read Write Inc phonic cards and structure our lessons using their format.